Kerala is nature’s own poetry.

 They toil all day so we get that perfect cup of tea every morning.

-In search of the perfect vegetarian meal in Kerala : two of my most memorable meals are in focus here.
+In search of the perfect vegetarian meal in Kerala: one of my most memorable meals is in focus here.

-One served on the houseboat: a yummy spread that satiated the tummy and soul and the other because we craved for Filter kaapi! 🙂
+This was served on the houseboat: a yummy spread that satiated the tummy and soul!

 This was during my visit to Parambikulam in 2015.
 We were bamboo rafting when I looked at the sky and watched its drama unfold.
 Nature surprises and how!